The Government has asked Te Aka Matua o te Ture | Law Commission to conduct a review of surrogacy in Aotearoa New Zealand.

 This review is a comprehensive examination of surrogacy law, regulation and practice in Aotearoa New Zealand.
 The scope of our review is set out in the Terms of Reference, which were published on 8 March 2021.
 You can find the Terms of Reference below.

-Our review is separate to the Improving Arrangements for Surrogacy Bill, a member’s bill that proposes to amend some aspects of surrogacy law, that was introduced in Parliament on 23 September 2021.
+Our review was separate to the Improving Arrangements for Surrogacy Bill, a member’s bill that proposes to amend some aspects of surrogacy law.
+The Bill was introduced in Parliament on 23 September 2021 and referred to the Health Committee on 18 May 2022.

 Te Aka Matua o te Ture | Law Commission will undertake a review of surrogacy in Aotearoa New Zealand.
 Surrogacy is an arrangement where a woman (the surrogate) agrees to become pregnant, and carries and delivers a child on behalf of another person or people who intend to raise the child from birth (the intending parent(s)).